+The application of a deadband provides the incentive for GAWB to increase the take-up of spare capacity.
 The nature of GAWB's customer base and the absence of incremental demand (excluding that driven by population growth which comprises less than 20% of total demand (GAWB 2014a)) is such that the loss or gain of a single major customer would have a significant impact on GAWB's revenues and potential financial viability were a price cap in place.